Barefoot / Minimalist Running Shoes: How to Choose

 So-called “barefoot shoes” offer the closest feel to running truly barefoot.
 Soles provide the bare minimum in protection from potential hazards on the ground.
 Many have no cushion in the heel pad and a very thin layer (as little as 3-4mm) of shoe between your skin and the ground.
 Others offer a bit more cushioning.

 Most significantly, all feature a “zero drop” from heel to toe. (“Drop” is the difference between the height of the heel and the height of the toe.)
 This encourages a midfoot or forefoot strike.
 Traditional running shoes, by contrast, feature a 10–12mm drop from the heel to the toe.

 With any barefoot running shoe, people with high arches tend to have the shortest break-in time and fewest problems.
 Heavily pronating runners—those whose feet flatten during weight-bearing exercise—may struggle to adjust to the lack of arch support.

 These are a hybrid of barefoot shoes and traditional running shoes—an excellent way for most runners to ease into barefoot running.
-They are Spartan enough—extremely lightweight construction, little to no arch support and a minimal heel height of 4–8mm—to encourage a natural running motion and a midfoot strike, yet offer some cushioning and flex.
+They feature extremely lightweight construction, little to no arch support and a heel drop of about 4–8mm to encourage a midfoot or forefoot strike, yet still offer cushioning and flex.

 Socks: Minimalist shoes can be worn with or without socks.
 The benefits of wearing socks include extra warmth, odor deterrence and blister protection.

-Care: Many barefoot shoes are machine washable for easy care; see specific product information pages for details.
+Care: Many barefoot shoes are machine-washable for easy care; see specific product information pages for details.